Illinoia

 Illinoia (Masonaphis) menziesiae Robinson

 This is an interesting species that is an example of an ‘Illinoia‘ with little to no swelling in the siphunculi.
 It is also unusual in that it causes discoloration of the leaves on which it feeds (host being Menziesia ferruginea, Ericaceae).
 Once I learnt to recognize Menziesia from among all the other nondescript shrubs in northern Idaho, this aphid was easy to find.
 Another interesting tidbit is that the specimens collected on Menziesia near the ocean coast in Oregon’s Tillamook County differ rather markedly in morphology from specimens collected east of the Cascade Range in Washington, Idaho, and Montana; the leaf discoloration symptom of infestation was the same.
-More study might determine that two species are involved.
+Similarly, I have 2 samples from Oregon collected on Rhododendron albiflorum.
+I initially considered these a separate, undescribed species, but additional study in October 2025 forced me to conclude that these specimens may be I. (M.) menziesiae.
+Their morphology is within the range of what I’ve seen in I. (M.) menziesiae from Oregon’s habitats, so if I consider western and eastern Oregon samples on Menziesia to be the same species, I should also lump the material on R. albiflorum.
+This is especially true in light of the leaf discoloration I saw on R. albiflorum leaves – very similar to what this species causes on Menziesia.
+More study might determine that 2 or 3 species are involved, but I’ll not be able to do such work any time soon.

 Illinoia menziesiae aptera from northern Idaho along the Pack River.